 Andrew joined Watsi on September 8th, 2013.
-Two years ago, Andrew became the 3111th member to automatically support a new Watsi patient every month.
-Since then, 2,721 more people have become monthly donors!
-Andrew's most recent donation traveled 4,300 miles to support Kylian, a 14-month-old baby from Haiti, to fund prep and transport for cardiac surgery.
+Six years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andrew's most recent donation traveled 5,300 miles to support Phwe, a 29-year-old homemaker from Burma, to fund a rod removal.

 Andrew has funded healthcare for 90 patients in 12 countries.